|

 the same back to you (haha).

-Phsycological points are 18, 19, and deuce situation.
+Phsycological points are 18, 19, and deuce

 Finish it off whenever possible.
 Always take a short break and many